Correlation study of some solar activity indices in the cycles 21 - 23

-Figure 5 demonstrates the results of our correlation calculations of these solar activity indices versus $F_{10,7}$ ($K_{corr}$ variations during the cycles 21 - 23).
-We can see that all the $K_{corr}$ values have the maximum amounts at rise and at decline phases.
-It's easy to estimate the value of period of $K_{corr}$ cyclic variations as 5,5 years approximately.
-We assumed that this new cyclicity (characterized with period's value equal to half length of 11-year cycle) is important for the successful forecasts of the solar activity indices fluxes.
+Figure 4 demonstrates the results of our correlation calculations of these solar activity indices versus $F_{10.7}$ and versus SSN - $K_{corr}(t)$ variations during the cycles 21 - 23.
+We can see that all the $K_{corr}(t)$ values have the maximum amounts at the rise and at the decline phases.
+The minimum values of the $K_{corr}(t)$ we see at the minimum and the maximum phases of solar cycles.

+We can see that the minimum values of correlation coefficients $K_{corr}(t)$ for the solar indices versus $F_{10.7}$ and SSN occurred twice during the 11-year cycle We assumed that this fact must be considered for the understanding of the solar indices interconnections and for successful forecasts of different activity indices using $F_{10.7}$ or SSN observations.

+Note that the linear correlation (see Figure 4) of activity indices $F_{530}$ , MgII index, Flare Index and TSI versus $F_{10.7}$ is a little stronger than the linear correlation of these indices versus SSN.
+We assumed that it’s a logical result: these indices (as well $F_{10.7}$) characterize the solar irradiance proceeded from different altitudes of solar atmosphere.
+But SSN and Counts of flares are not connected directly with solar irradiance at different wavelengths or spectral intervals.
+So the linear correlation of Counts of flares (see Figure 4) has no difference versus $F_{10.7}$ or versus SSN because the Counts of flares index describes the fast flared processes (not irradiance) on the Sun while SSN is the relatively subjective measure of the total level of solar activity

 The cyclic behavior of $K_{corr}$ can be explained by following assumption: we imagine that some activity index flux depends on time $t$ by the expression: